xizon/uix-kit/README.md

     @@include('./src/components/ES6/_global/include-footer.html')
 ```

-**Note &#128161;:** You could call a specified module script which is commonly used for callbacks of AJAX Response from Asynchronous method.
+**Note &#128161;:** You could call a specified module script which is commonly used for callbacks of AJAX request from Asynchronous method.
 The demo code is here:

 ```sh
 import { UixModuleInstance } from '@uixkit/core/_global/js';